-The marketing team created what is arguably one of worst ad campaigns in horror movie history with a spoiler campaign that tipped off movie-goers to ending (posters and ads featured photos of body of Debbie Reynolds' character, murdered and strung up on a ladder) that totally robbed film of its shock climax.
+The marketing team created what is arguably one of the worst ad campaigns in horror movie history with a spoiler campaign that tipped off movie-goers to the ending (posters and ads featured photos of the body of Debbie Reynolds' character, murdered and strung up on a ladder) that totally robbed the film of its shock climax.

 According to Debbie Reynolds, Shelley Winters' psychiatrist advised her not to portray a woman having a nervous breakdown because, at the time, she was having a real-life nervous breakdown.
 "She's the kind of actress who becomes the part she's playing..." said Reynolds, "so all through the film she drove all of us insane!"

 Debbie Reynolds drove Shelley Winters to work each day.
 One morning on her way to pick up Shelley, Debbie noticed a woman standing on Santa Monica Boulevard in a nightgown trying to flag down a ride.
 When Reynolds stopped and asked why she wasn't waiting at home, Winters replied, "I thought I was late."

 As part of the contract for her short-lived self-titled sitcom, Debbie Reynolds had a deal with NBC to produce a film, and she loved Henry Farrell's story outline, as well as the notion of taking a dramatic role in a horror movie.
 NBC put up $750,000 and Reynolds invested $800,000 of her own, producing the film uncredited.

 Shelley Winters decided that after they came in from the rain, her Helen character should have a moment when she kissed Debbie Reynolds Adelle character on the lips.
 This unscripted moment was filmed but removed from the final print of the movie to avoid attaining an R-rating.